Stuart Etherington: Career

 Etherington began his career as a social worker.
 He worked in that field between 1977 and 1979, and was based in London Borough of Hillingdon.
 Then, from 1980 to 1983, he was a researcher for a housing trust.
 From 1983 to 1985, he worked as a policy advisor to the British Association of Social Workers.
 He spent the next two years as Director of Good Practices in Mental Health, a small mental health charity.

 In 1987, Etherington joined the Royal National Institute for Deaf People (RNID) as its Director of Public Affairs.
 In 1991, he was appoint Chief executive of the RNID; he was aged 35.
-On 1 February 1994, he moved to become Chief executive of the National Council for Voluntary Organisations (NCVO).
-During his leadership, the NCVO has increased its membership greatly: it numbered over 12,000 organisations.
+On 1 February 1994, he moved to become Chief Executive of the National Council for Voluntary Organisations (NCVO).

 From 2002 to 2006, Etherington was a member of the University Court of the Open University.
 From 2008 to 2013, he was a Pro-Chancellor and the Chair of Court of the University of Greenwich.

 Etherington was a member of the Economic and Social Committee of the European Union and the Chair of London United.
 He was also previously the chair of the trustees of the Patron's Fund and chaired a cross party review looking at the structure of the regulation of fundraising.

 He has been a trustee of Business in the Community, the chair of the BBC Appeals Advisory Committee, a member of the Community and Social Affairs Committee of Barclays Bank, former chair of Guidestar UK, treasurer of CIVICUS and chair of CIVICUS Europe, council member of the Institute of Employment Studies, an advisory group member for the Policy Centre at the British Academy and for the Lord Mayor's Trust Initiative.

 His government appointments have included the Prime Minister's Delivery Unit.
 He has also served on the Cabinet Office Performance and Innovation Unit's Advisory Board on the Voluntary Sector and HM Treasury's Cross Cutting Review on the role of the voluntary sector.

 In 2017, he authored a report, Voluntary Action: A Way Forward, which included an extensive range of recommendations for the future of civil society.